 "More Than Just Shiny Objects: Using Technology to Support Student Learning"

 Dr. Bruff held a presentation for all members of the Brown teaching community: An understanding of how learning works can help us make teaching choices that more effectively foster student learning.
 When new technologies enter the scene, however, it's not always clear how they fit into this process.
 Educational technology can facilitate new avenues for student learning, but if we're not careful to use that technology in ways consistent with principles of learning, the technology can become just a distracting shiny object.
 In this talk, the group explored a few of those principles of learning and how they can help us be more intentional and effective as we integrate technology in our teaching.
 This was a BYOD talk—bring your own device.
 Audience participation with mobile devices (phones, tablets, laptops) was encouraged.

-Amy Vollmer, Professor and Chair of Microbiology at Swarthmore College and the President of the Waksman Foundation for Microbiology
+Amy Vollmer is Professor and Chair of Microbiology at Swarthmore College and the President of the Waksman Foundation for Microbiology

 Amy Cheng Vollmer has been teaching Biology in a small liberal arts college setting for 30 years.
 She shared three major pieces of advice applicable to all disciplines: put the focus on the audience, don't be a slave to the syllabus, and know that giving up control can be liberating and allow you to play to your strengths.

-Daniel Barbezat, Professor of Economics at Amherst College & Executive Director of the Center for Contemplative Mind in the Society
+Daniel Barbezat is Professor of Economics at Amherst College & Executive Director of the Center for Contemplative Mind in the Society.

 "Contemplative Pedagogy & the Transformation of Education"